-The following is a table that lists the most common conditions of aeromedical significance, and course of action that should be taken by the examiner as defined by the protocol and disposition in the table.
+The following is a table that lists the most common conditions of aeromedical significance, and course of action that should be taken by the AME as defined by the protocol and disposition in the table.
 Medical certificates must not be issued to an applicant with medical conditions that require deferral, or for any condition not listed in the table that may result in sudden or subtle incapacitation without consulting the AMCD or the RFS.
 Medical documentation must be submitted for any condition in order to support an issuance of an airman medical certificate.

-DISEASE/CONDITION CLASS EVALUATION DATA DISPOSITION Cutaneous Dermatomyositis; Deep Mycotic Infections; Eruptive Xanthomas; Hansen's Disease; Lupus Erythematosus; Raynaud's Phenomenon; Sarcoid; or Scleroderma All Submit all pertinent medical information and current status report Requires FAA Decision Kaposi's Sarcoma All Submit all pertinent medical information and current status report.
-See HIV Protocol Requires FAA Decision

-DISEASE/CONDITION CLASS EVALUATION DATA DISPOSITION Cutaneous Use of isotretinoin (Accutane) All For applicants using isotretinoin, there is a mandatory 2-week waiting period after starting isotretinoin prior to consideration.
+Cutaneous All classes DISEASE/CONDITION EVALUATION DATA DISPOSITION Dermatomyositis; Deep Mycotic Infections; Eruptive Xanthomas; Hansen's Disease; Lupus Erythematosus; Raynaud's Phenomenon; Sarcoid; or Scleroderma Submit all pertinent medical information and current status report Requires FAA Decision Kaposi's Sarcoma Submit all pertinent medical information and current status report.
+See HIV Protocol Requires FAA Decision Use of isotretinoin (Accutane) For applicants using isotretinoin, there is a mandatory 2-week waiting period after starting isotretinoin prior to consideration.
 This medication can be associated with vision and psychiatric side effects of aeromedical concern - specifically decreased night vision/night blindness and depression.
 These side-effects can occur even after cessation of isotretinoin.
 A report must be provided with detailed, specific comment on presence or absence of psychiatric and vision side-effects.
 The AME must document these findings in Item 60., Comments on History and Findings.
 Any history of psychiatric side-effect requires FAA Decision.
-If there are no vision, psychiatric, or other aeromedically unacceptable side-effects - Issue with restriction: "NOT VALID FOR NIGHT FLYING."
-To remove restriction: See Note
+If there is no vision, psychiatric, or other aeromedically unacceptable side-effects - Issue with restriction: "NOT VALID FOR NIGHT FLYING."
+To remove restriction: See note